AdobeDocs/release-notes.en/template.md

 ---

-# [!DNL Adobe Experience Cloud] release notes
+# Adobe Experience Cloud release notes

-Rick  New features and fixes in the [!DNL Adobe Experience Cloud].
+New features and fixes in the Adobe Experience Cloud.

 >[!IMPORTANT]
 >This page contains pre-release content and is subject to change prior to the planned release.